kohane27/Waybar-Clockify/README.md

 ## Roadmap

-- [ ] `fzf`: after selection, move cursor inside `d` field so it's ready for input:
-`'{"p": "Health","t":["gym","weight", "d": "|"]}'`
+- [ ] `fzf`: after selection, move cursor inside `d` field so it's ready for input: `'{"p": "Health","t":["gym","weight", "d": "|"]}'`

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also open an issue.
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)